NaruhodoRyuichi/NaruhodoRyuichi/README.md

 - 👀 I’m interested in ComputerCraft.
 - 🌱 I’m currently learning Lua.
 - 💞️ I’m looking to collaborate on nothing.
-- 📫 How to reach me 1000 subscribers on my YT Channel?
+- 📫 How to reach 1000 subscribers on my YT Channel?

 <!---
 NaruhodoRyuichi/NaruhodoRyuichi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.